 On this page

-A payment dispute (also referred to as a chargeback) occurs when the cardholder contacts their card issuing bank to reverse a payment.
-Cardholders request a payment reversal when they believe the charge is not valid for a specific reason.
-These reasons represent the type of disputes you may receive.
+A payment dispute (also called a chargeback) occurs when the cardholder contacts the card-issuing bank to reverse a payment.
+Cardholders can request a payment reversal when they believe the charge is not valid for a specific reason.
+These reasons represent the type of disputes you might receive.

-The dispute resolution process allows you to make your case to the cardholder’s bank that the payment was valid by providing evidence.
-To help you make the best case possible, we provide guidance on which evidence types you should submit for each dispute reason.
+The dispute resolution process allows you to make your case to the cardholder's bank that the payment was valid by providing evidence.
+To help you make the best case possible, Square provides guidance on which evidence types you should submit for each dispute reason.

-When a cardholder files a payment dispute with their bank, the bank notifies Square of the dispute.
+When a cardholder files a payment dispute with the issuing bank, the bank notifies Square of the dispute.
 Square then notifies you of the dispute and sets the dispute status to evidence required (

 Square notifies you of a dispute.